veshivas/tech_writer_test/README.md

 ## Zip and email

-Your task is successfully completed when we receive a zipped repository where the content from  *Upgrade with nRF Connect for Mobile* is part of the RST source files and of the resulting HTML output.
+Your task is completed when we receive a zipped repository where the content from  *Upgrade with nRF Connect for Mobile* is part of the RST source files and of the resulting HTML output.